 VantageScore 3.0 and Medical Debt

-How To Prevent Medical Debt From Affecting Your Credit
+How To Prevent Medical Bills From Affecting Your Credit

-Your goal is to pay off your medical debt as soon as possible so it will no longer affect your credit.
+Your goal should be to pay off your medical bills as soon as possible so it will no longer affect your credit.
 A lump sum payment would be ideal if you have access to enough cash, but, that might not be a possibility.
-Instead, here are some actions to take that will help you address your medical debt and improve your credit.
+Instead, here are some actions to take that will help you address your medical bills and improve your credit.